witsCgvProject/Market-Place/README.md

 We have detailed documentation going over our [software's design and architecture](https://github.com/2153068/Market-Place/wiki/Software-architecture)

-We also used Taiga for our user stories and backlogs throughout the design of this project.
-[Taiga](https://tree.taiga.io/project/williambooi-market-place/timeline)
+We also used [Taiga](https://tree.taiga.io/project/williambooi-market-place/timeline) for our user stories and backlogs throughout the design of this project.

 ## Installing
 This system was built using JavaScript, HTML and CSS.